xolvio/qualityfaster/README.md

 4. Test and Develop!

-If you'd like to run a full build locally, exit the scripts aboe and type:
+If you'd like to run a full build locally, exit the scripts above and type:

 ```
 npm test